el634dev/waves/README.md

 ![Example screenshot](./img/screenshot.png) -->
 <!-- If you have screenshots you'd like to share, include them here. -->

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-- To start create a new folder and navigate to the folder you created
-- Create a virtual environment by running `python3 -m venv venv` in your terminal, for Windows omit the 3
-- Naivagte to your virtual environment to activtate using `source venv/bin/activate` for Mac

-# Note the virtual environment is recommended to avoid conflicts with global Python

-- After activating the virtual environment install the dependencies needed using pip or pip3 for Mac
-- Start coding your project just remember to activate and deactivate your virtual environment

 ## Usage
 How does one go about using it?
 `User can navigate to landing page and see a input bar to search the web` `User can a navbar with a hamburger menu and two links`